kristi-panko-flatiron/NextEx-Phase-5/README.md

 Users will be able to:
 - Create a user profile
-- Retrieve matches based on astrological sign
+- Retrieve potential matches based on top 2 most compatible astrological sign
-- Update account (description, photos, drop down choices)
+- Update account
+- Favorite and match with users who have favorited you
-- View matches in a match bar
+- View all confirmed matches on a match page
 - Delete your account when you’ve found your next ex!